center for collaborative democracy

 Economic Growth and Mobility

-Americans' dissatisfaction with the economy and their role in it is near record highs.
+Americans’ dissatisfaction with the economy and their role in it are near record highs.
 And growth has been trending down for decades.
-Underlying these trends is a set of key unmet needs.
-Lower income workers need incentives and support to advance.
+These trends reflect chronic unmet needs: Lower income workers need incentives and support to advance.
 Workers and employers need better skills training that is targeted to current and emerging industries.
 The economy needs more basic research to be translated into business innovation.
 Rural and lower income urban communities need investments in housing, human capital and digital infrastructure to prosper.
 The proposals to meet these needs are:

-- Enforce union organizing rights while respecting workers’ right to choose whether or not to join or contribute to unions.
+- Support workers’ rights to form and join unions, while respecting workers’ right to choose whether to join or contribute to unions.

 - Support rural communities and low income urban areas with education, training, broadband access, and investment incentives to promote entrepreneurship and job creation.